chk-n/rosda/README.md

 - Simple to use and manage
 - Lightweight (in regards to memory, cpu and LoC)
-- High availability
+- Highly availabile
-- Autoscale services
+- Autoscales services
 - Minimal third party dependencies
-- CLI (monitor and manage cluster)
+- CLI for monitoring and management of cluster

 ## Components: master
 - `admin_api`: http endpoint for CLIs and web pages to interact with